jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 is still responsible for setting its goals for the season.
 The outputs of this phase are the Game Manual (and associated field design materials) and the teams goals for the season.
-We decide and document our season goals before the season starts, as such they are agnostic with respect to whatever the specific game will entail.
+We decide and document our season goals before the season starts, as such they are agnostic with respect to the game rules.

 ## Game Manual

 The Game Manual provides three important categories of information: fabrication requirements, game & tournament rules, and field specifications.
-All team members will need to read and understand all of these as every department has responsibilities requiring knowledge of the game manual.
+All team members need to read and understand the rules, as every department has responsibilities requiring knowledge of the game manual.

 There are less obvious reasons that team members would need to read the manual, for example: